dbpedia-spotlight/dbpedia-spotlight/README.md

 # DBpedia Spotlight
 #### Shedding Light on the Web of Documents

-DBpedia Spotlight looks for ~3.5M things of ~320 types in text and tries to link them to their global unique identifiers in [DBpedia](http://dbpedia.org).
+DBpedia Spotlight looks for ~3.5M things of ~320 types (or unknown type) in text and tries to link them to their global unique identifiers in [DBpedia](http://dbpedia.org).

 #### Demonstration